 1972: Cat Stevens started a three-week run at the top of the Billboard pop chart with Catch Bull At Four, his sixth LP and first to top the chart.

-1972: “Do It Again” the debut single by Steely Dan, entered the Billboard Hot 100, later peaking at #6.
+1972: “Do It Again,” the debut single by Steely Dan, entered the Billboard Hot 100, where it later peaked at #6.

 1974: George Harrison released “Dark Horse,” the lead single and title track from his fifth studio album.

 1974: Elton John’s cover of the Beatles’ “Lucy in the Sky with Diamonds,” which features backing vocals and guitar by John Lennon under the pseudonym Dr. Winston O’Boogie, was released in the US three days after it was issued in the UK.
 The single topped the Billboard Hot 100 in January 1975 and its B-side was another Lennon composition, “One Day (At a Time).”

 1974: Genesis released their sixth studio album, the two-disc concept album, The Lamb Lies Down on Broadway.
 It peaked at #10 in the UK, reached #41 in the US, and was the group’s last with lead vocalist Peter Gabriel before his departure the following year.

 1976: Al Green released his eleventh studio album, Have a Good Time.